JungleKiosk/DockerFlask_MyApp/readme.md

 > [!NOTE]
 > Once the user registers the data is sent to the pgAdmin server and recorded in the 'user' table <br> ![7_signup_pgAdmin](/back_end/assets/img/readme/7_signup_pgAdmin.png)

-## 🔷SIGNUP: RUOLI, JWT & coockies 🧝‍♂️🔑🍪
+## 🟦 SIGN UP: ROLES, JWT and cookies 🧝🧙‍♂️🧘🧑‍🚀

-1) First of all you need to import the necessary dependencies in the `requirements.txt`:
+### 1) First of all you need to import the necessary dependencies in the `requirements.txt`:

 ```
 PyJWT